vasilakisfil/Introspected-REST/README.md

 Introspective MicroTypes don't alter the semantics of request/response cycle but are still valuable to the client and the decisions they should take based on the current state and the input from the application developer.
 They can provide information about the data types, RDF Schema of the resources, etc.
-Such MicroTypes should employ reactive negotiation.
+Introspective MicroTypes should employ reactive negotiation.

 The question though is **how can the server advertise the availability of MicroTypes for the client to introspect.**